Design the Future of UC Air Mobility:

 - You will be required to submit an approval form signed by your adviser, which you can download from the submission portal.

-Proposals should outline the team’s vision for campus interconnectivity software and eVTOL guidance, navigation and control systems.
+Proposals should outline the team’s vision for campus interconnectivity software and eVTOL guidance, navigation and control (GNC) systems.
 Be sure to include the following elements:

 - Overview of required features, which include: